thehappycheese/nicklinref_rust/README.md

 ### 4.1.
 Normal Usage - Text Response (GeoJSON / WKT / JSON / LATLON)

-When the rest service is running locally (on your own machine) it can be accessed at the following address by default:
+When the web service is running locally (on your own machine) it can be accessed at the following address by default:

 <http://localhost:8080/?>...